 Restart the runserver.
 This is necessary because we have created a new file containing Python code that won't be loaded until the server restarts.
-You only have to do this the first time the new file has been created.
+You have to restart the server each time you want to apply a modification made to this file or any views attached to thereof.